-- 17.2.1.
+17.2.1.
 Business continuity and disaster recovery plans must include a business impact analysis, risk assessment, and a disaster recovery plan as required by the DIR Security Controls Standards Catalog, as required by 1 TAC § 202.76.
+The business impact analysis determines which information resources are critical and should reflect information resource priorities based on the criticality of the resource, recovery time objectives, and recovery point objectives for data.

+17.3.
+Requirements

-The business impact analysis determines which information resources are critical. - 17.2.2.
-Business continuity and disaster recovery plans must consider information security, should be tested at least annually, and shall be updated as frequently as needed. - 17.3.
-Annual testing of redundant and high-availability information resources is required to ensure failover configurations work as intended. - 17.4.
+17.3.1.
+Business continuity and disaster recovery plans must consider information security, should be tested at least annually, and shall be updated as frequently as needed.

+- 17.3.2.
+Annual testing of redundant and high-availability information resources is required to ensure failover configurations work as intended. - 17.3.3.
 The System Associate Vice Chancellor and Chief Information Officer must review and approve the business continuity plan for mission critical enterprise information resources.
-ISO 22301 is to be used for the framework for all business continuity plans to ensure consistency as required by ISO 27001.

-- 17.5.
-The Information Security Officers for the System Administration and Institutions shall distribute business continuity and disaster recovery plans for information resources to key personnel and store a copy offsite. - 17.6.
+ISO 22301 is to be used for the framework for all business continuity plans to ensure consistency as required by ISO 27001. - 17.3.4.
+The Information Security Officers for the System Administration and Institutions shall distribute business continuity and disaster recovery plans for information resources to key personnel and store a copy offsite. - 17.3.5.
 The System Administration and Institutions must train employees in their contingency roles and responsibilities with respect to the information system and provide periodic refresher training as necessary.

-- 17.7.1.
-Texas Administrative Code, Title 1 § 202.76; Security Controls Standards Catalog - 17.7.2.
-International Standards Organization 27002:2013; Business Continuity Management - 17.7.3.
-International Standards Organization 27001:2013 - 17.7.4.
-International Standards Organization 22301:2013; Societal Security -- Business Continuity Management Systems -- Requirements
+- 17.4.1.
+Texas Administrative Code, Title 1 § 202.76; Security Controls Standards Catalog - 17.4.2.
+International Standards Organization 27002:2013; Business Continuity Management - 17.4.3.
+International Standards Organization 27001:2013 - 17.4.4.
+International Standards Organization 22301:2013; Societal Security --Business Continuity Management Systems - Requirements